Mixtec languages: Internal classification

-The Mixtec language is a complex set of regional dialects which were already in place at the time of the Spanish Conquest of the Mixteca region.
+The Mixtec languages are a complex set of regional dialects which were already in place at the time of the Spanish Conquest of the Mixteca region.
 The varieties of Mixtec are sometimes grouped by geographic area, using designations such as those of the Mixteca Alta, the Mixteca Baja, and the Mixteca de la Costa.
 However, the dialects do not actually follow the geographic areas, and the precise historical relationships between the different varieties have not been worked out.
 The situation is far more complex than a simple dialect continuum because dialect boundaries are often abrupt and substantial, some likely due to population movements both before and after the Spanish conquest.
 The number of varieties of Mixtec depends in part on what the criteria are for grouping them, of course; at one extreme, government agencies once recognized no dialectal diversity.
 Mutual intelligibility surveys and local literacy programs have led SIL International to identify more than 50 varieties which have been assigned distinct ISO codes.
 Attempts to carry out literacy programs in Mixtec which cross these dialect boundaries have not met with great success.
 The varieties of Mixtec have functioned as de facto separate languages for hundreds of years with virtually none of the characteristics of a single "language".
 As the differences are typically as great as between members of the Romance language family, and since unifying sociopolitical factors do not characterize the linguistic complex, they are often referred to as separate languages.